ezsystems/commerce-documentation/docs/user_manual/shop_administration/chat_tool_olark.md

 ### Chat commands

-Olark supports a lot of chat functions.
-For a complete list see [Olark documentation](https://www.olark.com/help/commands).
+Olark supports multiple chat functions.
+For a complete list see [Olark documentation.](https://www.olark.com/help/commands)

 Important commands:

-- `tag` - tag a chat to label conversations
+- `tag` - tags a chat to label conversations
 - `transfer` - transfers a conversation to another operator
 - `push` - sends a visitor to a different website URL
-- `name` - give a website user a name
+- `name` - gives a website user a name
 - `case` - pushes the transcript for your chat into your CRM
-- `send` - enables you to forward a chat transcript via email during a chat
+- `send` - enables you to forward a chat transcript by email during a chat
 - `feedback` - enables you to send a Chat Rating to the visitor

 ## Configuration

-Create an account on [www.olark.com.](http://www.olark.com.)
-You can choose a free version or another option as required.
+Create an account on [www.olark.com.](http://www.olark.com) You can choose a free version or another option as required.
 We recommend the paid version since it offers support features such as co-browsing.

 Configure Olark in the **Customer** section of configuration settings: